epfl-ada/ada-2022-project-adaconda/README.md

 > To investigate this first part, we have used Dash to load the datasets.
 We initially decompressed all gzip files locally to use Dask.
 With Dask, we hence loaded all `.tsv` file and stored them in `.parquet` file which allows us to get file as light as `.gzip` file but readable by Dask (by contrast with `.gzip` file which are not readable by Dask).
 Dask allows us to use lazy valuation and to use mutliple cores which means that the variable is not computed until the function is called followed by `.compute()` and when it is computed, it is ditributed on all the allocated cores.
 Furthermore, when a variable is regularly used, we can use the `.persist()` to keep it in memory.
 This allows us to compute it only once and be able to use it according to our needs.
 All details about this initial process can be found in the jupyter notebook called `1_data_loading_and_pre_processing.ipynb`

 > In addition to dask, we also investigate the possibility to store all of our data in a local database when we will futher get data using SQL queries.
 The implementation where we loaded all the data by chunks and store them in the database can be found in the jupyter notebook titled `.2_database_creation.ipynb`.
 However the main drawback of this methods is that files are not compressed so it required more memory space on the hardrive (nearly 500 Go) and we cannot benefit from the parrallelization on mutliple cores.
-For these two reason, we have decided to pursue the project using Dask.
+For these two reason, we have decided to pursue the project using Dask and to keep the database for verification purposes.

 ### PART 2 : Impact of the performances of NBA team.